-Despite the fragmentation of the industry into different segments, all players share the same core competency.
-The presence of a major client (Prinoth, 300 employees), medium-sized players (such as Durabac, 100 employees) and a public transport integrator (Spectal, 130 employees), make Granby the ideal place to expand your business in this sector.
-There are also major auto parts suppliers, such as Belt-Tech Products (135 employees).
+The presence of a major client (Prinoth, 333 employees), medium-sized players (such as Durabac, 100 employees) and a public transportation integrator (Spectal, 100 employees), makes Granby the ideal place to expand your business in this sector.
+There are also major auto parts suppliers, such as Belt-Tech Products (140 employees).